Katykochte/CS_372_MovieProj2/README.md

 ## Known Issues

 - Favorites and Likes/Dislikes do not work properly with newly created accounts, i.e. in order to use these features you must create an account, then reload the page and login with the newly created account.
 (It likely has something to do with storing the userID, it is stored in local storage when a user correctly logs in however on account creation the storage doesn't happen)
-- Swapping Likes and Dislikes occasionally fails to increment one or the other, i.e. if a user has liked a video and goes back and changes that to a dislike, the like will be removed from the counter associated with the video however the dislikes will sometimes not be incremented, and vice versa, although the logic for this operation is in place.
+- Swapping Likes and Dislikes occasionally fails to increment one or the other, i.e. if a user has liked a video and goes back and changes that to a dislike, the like will be removed from the counter associated with the video however the dislikes will sometimes not be incremented, and vice versa, although the logic for this operation is in place.("/updateLikeDislike" inside streamNetflixServer.js)